oracle-livelabs/security/data-safe/cli/cli.md

-## Task 5: Run the SH file and view the report
+## Task 5: Run the SH file and view the security assessment report

 When you run the SH file, the latest security assessment is downloaded to your cloud shell machine.
 From there, you can download it to your local computer for viewing.